Abe apologizes for report on aging that said an elderly couple will need ¥20 million in savings | The Japan Times

 As lifestyles vary among elderly people, so do their living standards, working practices and asset situations, he added.

-Finance Minister Taro Aso said that the report explained the importance of asset building for a richer life after retirement.
+Finance Minister Taro Aso said that the report explained the importance of building up assets for a richer life after retirement.

 In the report on the country’s aging population, released last month, the FSA said an average elderly couple needs savings of ¥20 million to live to 95 years old, as their pensions would not be enough to cover their living expenses.